Conformal dynamics at infinity for groups with contracting elements: Horofunction boundary as convergence boundary

-\begin{proof} The proof is to estimate that for any $z\in \U$, the difference is uniformly bounded.
+\begin{proof} The proof boils down to show that the difference is uniformly bounded over any $z\in \U$.
 As $x_n\in \pi_X(y_n)$ exits every compact set, the $C$-contracting property of $X$ thus implies for all $n\gg 0$: Combining these estimates, we get for $n\gg 0$,